norator42/WireViz/docs/CONTRIBUTING.md

 1. Commit your code changes to this feature branch.
 1. Push the changes to your fork.
 1. Submit a new pull request, using `dev` as the base branch.
-1. Please include in the PR description (and optionally also in the commit message body) a reference (# followed by issue number) to he issue where the suggested changes are discussed.
+1. Please include in the PR description (and optionally also in the commit message body) a reference (# followed by issue number) to the issue where the suggested changes are discussed.

 ### Hints